trevordbunch/cis411_lab0_req/LAB_INSTRUCTIONS.md

 1. Push the change to GitHub `git push -u origin labreport`.
 1. As you make additional changes to the lab report, commit and push at least one more change to the branch.
 7. Add the output of your git commit log for your feature branch to your lab report `git log --oneline`.
-8. Generate a simple diagram that demonstrates the relationship between your master and feature branch in your forked repository.
+8. Generate a simple diagram that demonstrates the relationship between your main and feature branch in your forked repository.

 ## Step 3 - Interview Stakeholders
 Find at least two humans to discuss the following business need.